thomasrunner/Condor/README.md

 UPDATE v1.2.4
 - Fixed over optimization bugs on Object Sort

+UPDATE v1.2.5
+- Merged all project into a single Project which has Swift and Objective C ViewControllers and Tests
+- Fixed UInt32*, UInt*, and float* array bugs

 It comes with 3 specific classes:
      - CondorSort.h for system types (Boolean, unsigned char, signed char, unsigned short, signed short, unsigned int, signed int and float)